By Theresa Harding

 Many people do not get enough water daily, even when the standard amount of drinking water that one should consume is 8 glasses of water daily.
 That requirement is usually not met by many.

-During summer, the body and skin need constant hydration hence, you need to drink a lot of water.
+During summer, the body and skin need constant hydration hence, increasing your need to drink more water.
 Water keeps the skin glowing and moist, plumps up the skin cells and cleanses the body of toxins and any unwanted waste.
 Staying hydrated reduces the chances of the fine lines and wrinkles developing.

 Without the help of water in your diet, Even the best summer skin care products will not be effective.
 You may choose to drink a cup of green tea to quench your thirst, as tea is quite beneficial for your skin as it contains antioxidants and anti-inflammatory properties.